-In this course, recent improvements resulting from student feedback include continuous assessment by way of quizzes to provide feedback from very early during the course.
+In this course, recent improvements resulting from student feedback include complete digital uplifting of the course.

 9. Academic honesty and plagiarism

 UNSW has an ongoing commitment to fostering a culture of learning informed by academic integrity.
 All UNSW students have a responsibility to adhere to this principle of academic integrity.
 Plagiarism undermines academic integrity and is not tolerated at UNSW.
 Plagiarism at UNSW is defined as using the words or ideas of others and passing them off as your own.